 The period during which school is in session.
-For example, an institution's academic year may consist of a fall and spring semester.
-At New York Medical College the Academic Year begins July 1st and ends June 30th.
+For example, an institution's academic year may consist of a summer, fall and spring semester.

 A legal action in which a person who is unable to meet the financial obligations is declared bankrupt by a decree of the court under the Federal Bankruptcy Law.
 Federal student loans, however, cannot normally be discharged through bankruptcy.